MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-search-provider.md

 1. Optionally, select **Save as draft**, if you still need to provide information for any of the sections.
 The status of the search provider will appear as **Inactive** with status reason as **Draft**.

-1. Run a custom or trial ingestion for your search providers.
+1. Run a **Time-range based ingestion** or **Trial ingestion** for your search providers.

 > [!NOTE]
 >  A unique combination of root URL, site map URL, and language filters only are allowed.

 ## Run ingestion for search providers

-Depending on the status of your search provider, you can either run a custom or a trial ingestion.
+Depending on the status of your search provider, you can either run a time-range based or a trial ingestion.
 When you initiate a trial ingestion, you'll be able to rectify errors that might come up when you add an integrated search provider.
-You can view the status of your ingestion on the **Insights** tab.
+You can view the status of your ingestion on the **Insights** tab, **Crawl failures** column.

 You can't run ingestion for search providers that are **Inactive** with status reason as **Draft**.